rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 Location *A* (*Ave*) shows extreme and contradictory performances: highest *Costs* and no *Working Comfort* on one hand, and total satisfaction with respect to *Standing*, *Proximity* and *Parking facilities* on the other hand.
 Similar, but opposite, situation is given for location *C* (*Ces*): unsatisfactory *Working Space*, no *Standing* and no *Working Comfort* on the one hand, and lowest *Costs*, best *Proximity* and *Parking facilities* on the other hand.
 Contrary to these contradictory alternatives, we observe two appealing compromise decision alternatives: locations *D* (*Dom*) and *G* (*Gar*).
 Finally, location *F* (*Fen*) is clearly the less satisfactory alternative of all.

-In view of :numref:`officeChoiceHeatmap`, what is now the office location we may recommend to the CEO as **first choice** ?
+In view of :numref:`officeChoiceHeatmap`, what is now the office location we may recommend to the CEO as **best choice** ?

 The outranking digraph